paulatealonso/paulatealonso/README.md

 ###

-<p align="left">I'm 23 years old, and I'm from Spain 💃 specialying in databases and passionate about security </p>
+<p align="left">I'm 23 years old, and I'm from Spain 💃 specializing in databases and passionate about security | Red Team </p>

 ###